bendalab/plottools/docs/code.md

 defined by the caller of the plot functions.
 By whatever parameters where passed to the function the design of the plotted lines was set.
 By just passing the namespace, we give this control back to the plot function.
+And by using functional names for the plotting styles, the plot functions do not need to make decisions on design.

 Key is to use functional names for the plotting styles.
 In this way it can be easily ensured that similar things get plotted in the very same way.
 You can set a few line styles for stimuli, for example, that were used to probe the function of a neuron (e.g. `lsStimA`, `lsStimB`).
-And a few other style, for example, for the resulting responses (e.g. `lsRespA`, `lsRespB`).
+And a few other styles, for example, for the resulting responses (e.g. `lsRespA`, `lsRespB`).